 - Salt – I always end up adding about 1 full Teaspoon, start with 1/2 teaspoon and test from there.
 Everyone’s taste for salt varies.

-How to Make Pico De Gallo:
+How Do You Make Pico De Gallo From Scratch?

 To make Pico De Gallo you will simply start by dicing up all of your vegetables.
 For the tomatoes, you will want to remove the seeds and pulp.
 If you don’t know how to do this, no worries, it’s super easy!
 You can find a great resource for How to Seed Tomatoes right HERE with step by step photos.